 The Pros of Living in a Van

-- Freedom.
-Can you imagine having the freedom to pick up all of your belongings and drive off into the sunset?
+- Freedom: Can you imagine having the freedom to pick up all of your belongings and drive off into the sunset?
 Chances are, you can't.
-Chances are the freest you've felt were back in the glory days of college or high-school feeling high but not realizing that you were about to jump off a cliff into something called adulthood.
+Chances are the freest you've felt was back in the glory days of college or high school, feeling high but not realizing that you were about to jump off a cliff into something called adulthood.